xyfir/annotate/cli/DOCS.md

 ### Options

-This command takes a single option, `--config: string`, that is an absolute path to a JSON file that contains the actual options for the command.
+This command takes a single option, `--config: string`, that is a path to a JSON file that contains the actual options for the command.
 The contents of that JSON file will look something like:

 ```js
 {